tkhadimullin/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 11. Open Windows Explorer.
 Copy the solution template yml file `C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\workflow\stagingdeploy.yml` to `C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\src\.github\workflows\stagingdeploy.yml`.
 You are going to replace the default GitHub workflow yml content.

 12. Open the `stagingdeploy.yml` in Visual Studio Code.
-Replace the suffix value on lines 7 and 11 to match your lab.
+Replace the suffix value on line 7 to match your lab.

     ![YML file is displayed with the suffix values highlighted.](media/ymlreplacesuffix.png "YML file")